karpathy/llama2.c/README.md

 ## models

-For the sake of examples of smaller, from-scratch models, I trained multiple models on TinyStories and catalogue them here:
+For the sake of examples of smaller, from-scratch models, I trained multiple models on TinyStories and catalogue them below.
+All of these trained in a few hours on my training setup (4X A100 40GB GPUs).
+The 110M took around 24 hours.

 | model | dim | n_layers | n_heads | max context length | parameters | val loss | download
 | --- | --- | --- | --- | --- | --- | --- | --- |